 Financial assets at fair value through surplus or deficit include financial assets held for trading.
 A financial asset is classified in this category if acquired principally for the purpose of selling in the short term or it is part of a portfolio of identified financial instruments that are managed together and for which there is evidence of short-term profit-taking.
 Derivatives are also categorised as held for trading unless they are designated into a hedge accounting relationship for which hedge accounting is applied.
 Assets in this category are classified as current assets if they are either held for trading or are expected to be realised within 12 months of the balance sheet date.
 After initial recognition they are measured at their fair values.
 Gains or losses on re-measurement are recognised in the surplus or deficit where hedge accounting is not applied.

 Financial assets in this category include derivative financial instruments.

-Loans and receivables
+· Loans and receivables

 These are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are included in current assets, except for maturities greater than 12 months after the balance date, which are included in non-current assets.

 After initial recognition they are measured at amortised cost using the effective interest method.
-Gains and losses when the asset is impaired or derecognised are recognised in the surplus or deficit.
+Gains and losses when the asset is impaired or de-recognised are recognised in the surplus or deficit.
 Loans and receivables are classified as "trade and other receivables" in the Statement of Financial Position.

-Held to maturity investments
+· Held to maturity investments

 Held to maturity investments are non-derivative financial assets with fixed or determinable payments and fixed maturities that the Council has the positive intention and ability to hold to maturity.
 They are included in current assets, except for maturities greater than 12 months after balance date, which are included in non-current assets.

 After initial recognition they are measured at amortised cost using the effective interest method, less impairment.
+Gains and losses when the asset is impaired or de-recognised are recognised in the surplus or deficit.